humanmade/altis-documentation/other-docs/guides/headless/README.md

 With fully decoupled systems, the frontend is built entirely separately, and is typically managed by a separate frontend team.
 The frontend can be built in any desired language, regardless of the backend being powered by PHP.
 The frontend is also typically run on entirely separate infrastructure, as the performance characteristics may be entirely different to the backend.

-Platform provides a REST API to allow building fully decoupled frontends.
-With a fully decoupled architecture, the frontend is hosted and managed on third-party infrastructure, with Platform acting as the backend only.
+Altis provides a REST API to allow building fully decoupled frontends.
+With a fully decoupled architecture, the frontend is hosted and managed on third-party infrastructure, with Altis acting as the backend only.

 ### Semi-decoupled